In the event of an emergency that affects the health of the community, the Snohomish County Health Department is responsible for:

 In a major disaster, we work with the county Department of Emergency Management as the lead agency on all these items, known collectively as "Emergency Support Function 8."

 Snohomish County Health Department has used our emergency plans and resources to respond to both public health emergencies and community disasters.
+Past emergency responses include: